Iggys4ur/mod-01_horiseon_refactor_seo/README.md

 </details>

 ## Takeaway
 Bringing code up to current standards is a common problem for many websites.

 This project provided me with practice using git to methodically change HTML & CSS code as well as tracking and committing changes to the code.

-This project also served as practice and reinforcement of html, css, markdown
+This project also served as good practice and reinforcement of git, html, css, and markdown, as well as the ways that they interact and the conventions that govern them.

 ## Submission
 GitHub repo
     - https://github.com/Iggys4ur/horiseon_refactor_seo/